 FIN 423 - Financial Markets and Institutions (4)

 Students examine securities markets and the institutions participating in them.
 Emphasis is on the Federal Reserve System, the regulation surrounding financial institutions and the lessons learned from past financial crises.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: ECON 215; FIN 301.